 - the panel that gave the average panel member almost 60 survey invitations per month

 - the panel that would let your survey be completed by someone who has just spent multiple consecutive hours answering other questionnaires

 - the panel that inserts their own questions into your studies without your approval

 - the panel that invited respondents to participate, and then regularly closed the study just a few hours later

 - the panel that regularly shuffled their respondents off to other panels to complete surveys

 Fortunately, we can also tell you about some panels that treated their panel members with respect, did not overuse them, and did not use some of these highly questionable practices.

 There are good panels and truly horrendous panels out there – and which one you select for your project can make a huge difference in the quality of the data you get.
 If you’re a researcher serious about getting high-quality results, it’s uncertain which is more frightening: Dirty Little Secrets of Online Panels or The Blair Witch Project.
 Don’t read this report by yourself in a dark room.

-Please e-mail ron @ greymatterresearch.com (with the spaces around the “@” removed) for a free copy of Dirty Little Secrets of Online Panels.
+Please e-mail email@example.com for a free copy of Dirty Little Secrets of Online Panels.
 (Also see our 2012 report More Dirty Little Secrets of Online Panel Research.)